beanbeanjuice/cafeBot/README.md

 * `support` - Get support for the bot!
 * `invite-bot` - A command to get an invite link for the bot!
 * `user-info` - Get user information about someone.
+* `member-count` - Get the member count for your server!
 ##### 2. **CAFE**
 * `menu` - Show the list of Cafe menu items.
 * `serve` - Get beanCoins!
 Essentially you run this command by doing `!!serve (dictionary word)`!
 This must be an english word.
 The longer the word, the more money you get.
 However, the more popular the word is, the less money you will get for it.